frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 This document focuses on user stories for Ladybug as a part of the Frank!Framework.
 The following user roles are considered:

 **Frank developer:** Someone who writes Frank application.
-He wants to configure Ladybug as part of his work.
+He wants to configure Ladybug as part of his job to develop the application for the customer.
+He also uses Ladybug for debugging or testing purposes, typically before the application is deployed to the customer's production environment.
+There is little risk that he will see confidential information of the customer.

-**Frank tester:** Someone who tests or debugs Frank configurations using Ladybug.
+**Support engineer:** Someone hired by the customer to debug issues in the production environment.
+He can use ladybug but the customer expects that he does not modify data.
+He should respect the confidentiality of the customer's data.

+**Service manager:** Employee of the customer who uses Ladybug to manage the Frank application.
+He wants to see whether the app is working correctly and whether there are messages that have not been processed as expected.
+He typically wants to resend messages when their processing failed.

 **System administrator:** Someone who deploys the Java application and has control over the device and the application server on which the Java application is hosted.